Ricozl/travelPlanner/README.md

 My final project is a travel website about Rome, Italy.
 As outlined in the specs, The program uses the Django framework with Python on the back-end and Javascript on the front-end.
 My web application is mobile-responsive.
 It has four models: the User model, Categories, Sites, and Favorites.

 The homepage design consists of a CSS parallax view.
-I have adjusted the opacity of the images in the parallax view to make them serve as a background to a more readable text.
+Parallax scrolling is a web site trend where the background content (i.e. an image) is moved at a different speed than the foreground content while scrolling.I have adjusted the opacity of the images in the parallax view to make them serve as a background to a more readable text.

 The parallax viewis followed by a grid of images that is secondary navigation to sites grouped by topic.
 The images are internal links to pages of text and additional images with more information about each site.